rezarahimian/docs/erc20-intro.rst

 .. [#] Ethereum is a decentralized platform that runs distributed applications.
 .. [#] A token can be considered as a virtual asset acts as currency that has value to trade.
 .. [#] Distributed applications (DApps) run on blockchain and synchronize data through consensus mechanism.
+.. [#] Stablecoins are pegged to something that has a stable value (Like gold or USD).

 |
 |